 When you see people clearly, you see the transcript of their conversation with reality.

-Raise the bar for how much you want to understand people.
 It's not just understanding their MBTI.
-It's being able to predict their sentences, know how their childhood affected their present, know what their dreams are before they die, etc. A 10 is Jony Ive and Steve Jobs, or your own mom and dad.
+It's being able to predict their sentences, know how their childhood affected their present, and know what their dreams are before they die.
+Rank how well you understand someone from 1-10.
+A 10 is how well Jony Ive knows Steve Jobs, or perhaps how well your own mom and dad know each other.
 Most people understand each other at a 2.
 Try for a 7.

 II.
 Reflecting Others